miallo/website/README.md

 ## develop

+For cloning, you need to have `git lfs`.
+For further information see: https://git-lfs.com

 Run `hugo server --buildDrafts` and then open http://localhost:1313 for a live preview.

 Execute `./publish` for building the site and syncing it to the server (you obviously need credentials for that which you (hopefully) don't have if you are not me)